hobo71/wpsso-plm/readme.txt

 == Upgrade Notice ==

-= 2.5.5 =

-(2018/06/16) Add 'acceptsreservations', 'hasMenu', and 'servesCuisine' meta tags only for FoodEstablishment instead of any LocalBusiness.

-= 2.5.4 =
+= 2.5.6 =

-(2018/05/21) Added an image dimension check for the "Business Location Image ID" option value.
+(2018/06/23) Added a new "Place Telephone" option, which may be different than the main "Business Telephone" option value.